sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 ##### 5.5.3.1.
 Handling DSCP

-DASH pipeline provides 2 modes for handling the DSCP: "Preserve model" and "Pipe model".
+The DASH pipeline provides 2 modes for handling the DSCP: "Preserve model" and "Pipe model".

 Preserve model works very similar to `SAI_TUNNEL_DSCP_MODE_UNIFORM_MODEL` with a slight difference: